 Join PHP in building a movement of parent change-makers!

-- Light homework will be given between sessions, up to an hour of time monthly.
+- Light homework will be given between sessions, up to two hours of time monthly.

 - Participants receive unique resources and opportunities as part of local and national advocacy networks.

 - A $100 stipend is available upon completion of all 6 sessions.

 - Participants must be residents of Santa Clara County.

 Parents for Change is for those who are:

 - A parent or guardian of a young or adult child with special needs or disabilities.

 - Interested in systems-level advocacy, with a desire to improve policies, systems, and services for children with special needs.

 - New to systems-level advocacy or wanting to expand basic knowledge and skills.

 - Willing to engage in discussions, activities, and assignments.